toji/toji.dev/webgpu-best-practices/index.md

  - [Using WebGPU Compute Shaders with Vertex Data](./compute-vertex-data) - Covers patters for working with alignment restrictions to manipulate vertex data (or similarly structured values) in compute shaders.
  - [WebGPU Render Bundle best practices](./render-bundles) - Covers usage of Render Bundles to reduce CPU overhead and how they can accomodate a variety of rendering needs.
  - [WebGPU/WebGL performance comparison best practices](./webgl-performance-comparison) - Covers considerations when comparing the performance of WebGPU and WebGL variants of the same content.
+ - [WebGPU Indirect Draw best practices](./indirect-draws) - Covers a best practice for indirect draws and why it matters.

 I've also written a much, much longer article about efficiently displaying glTF files in WebGPU.
 It's not necessarily a "best practices" doc, but it contains many useful WebGPU tips and patterns nonetheless, as well as working samples!
  - [Efficently rendering glTF models: A WebGPU case study ](https://toji.github.io/webgpu-gltf-case-study/)